 - commercial air travel, which is pretty much constant noise from people and machines

 - sleeping accommodations under fighter jet flight paths

-Ear plugs are great but when I want to listen to music, watch a movie, or just protect my ears from the constant noise assault, I turn to my Bose QuietComfort 15 Acoustic Noise Cancelling Headphones.
+Ear plugs are great (I recommend MOLDEX 6604) but when I want to listen to music, watch a movie, or just protect my ears from the constant noise assault, I turn to my Bose QuietComfort 35 (Series II) Wireless Headphones with Noise Cancelling.

 If you have ever tried these at the BX/PX or a Bose store, you know they are nothing short of magical.
 Their ability to block out sound is unrivaled.
 When you read the Amazon reviews for these headphones you’ll see that they blow the competition out of the water.

 I recently took a 30 hour flight from the States to Qatar in a C-17 for my most recent deployment.
 Along the way I enjoyed movies, music, and just the silence that comes from wearing these extremely comfortable and light headphones.
 It was my first time using them and they paid for themselves in the first hour of use.
 I love my pair of QC35s!

 My wife has the Bose QuietComfort 20 Acoustic Noise Cancelling Earbuds